 Prior to this offering, there has been no public market for the ADSs or our Class A ordinary shares.
-We anticipate that the initial public offering price will be between US\$11.0 and US\$13.0 per ADS.
-We have applied to list the ADSs representing our Class A ordinary shares on the Nasdaq Global Market under the symbol "ATAT".
+We have been approved for listing the ADSs representing our Class A ordinary shares on the Nasdaq Global Select Market under the symbol "ATAT".

-Snow Lake China Master Fund, Ltd. and Snow Lake China Master Long Fund, Ltd., or the Snow Lake Entities, have indicated non-binding interests that the Snow Lake Entities or their affiliates may jointly purchase an aggregate of up to US\$10 million worth of the ADSs being offered in this offering at the initial public offering price.
-Assuming an initial public offering price of US\$12.0 per ADS, which is the midpoint of the estimated offering price range, the number of ADSs which may be purchased by these potential purchasers or their affiliates would be up to 833,333 ADSs.
-However, because these indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, fewer or no ADSs to any of these potential purchasers, and any of these potential purchasers could determine to purchase more, fewer or no ADSs in this offering.
+Snow Lake China Master Fund, Ltd. and Snow Lake China Master Long Fund, Ltd., or the Snow Lake Entities, have subscribed for, and have been allocated by the underwriters, an aggregate of 900,000 ADSs at the initial public offering price and on the same terms as the other ADSs being offered, representing approximately 18.9% of the ADSs being offered in this offering, assuming the underwriters do not exercise their option to purchase additional ADSs.
 The underwriters will receive the same underwriting discounts and commissions on any ADSs purchased by these parties as they will on any other ADSs sold to the public in this offering.
 See "Underwriting."

 Following the completion of this offering, our issued and outstanding share capital will consist of 317,539,537 Class A ordinary shares and 73,680,917 Class B ordinary shares.
 Mr. Haijun Wang will beneficially own all of our issued Class B ordinary shares and will be able to exercise 74.1% of the total voting power of our issued and outstanding share capital immediately following the completion of this offering.
-Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
-Each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to ten votes and is convertible into one Class A ordinary share.
-Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.
+Holders of Class A ordinary shares and Class B ordinary share is entitled to one vote, and each Class B ordinary share is entitled to to ne vote, and each Class B ordinary share is entitled to to ne vote, and each Class B ordinary share is under any circumstances.
 Upon any sale, transfer, assignment or disposition of any Class B ordinary shares by a holder thereof to any person who is not an affiliate of Mr. Haijun Wang, or upon a change of ultimate beneficial ownership of any Class B ordinary share to a person who is not an affiliate of Mr. Haijun Wang, each of such Class B ordinary shares will be automatically and immediately converted into one Class A ordinary share.
 See "Description of Share Capital."
 Immediately following the completion of this offering, we will be a "controlled company" within the meaning of the Nasdaq rules.
 See "Principal Shareholders."